eltonkola/ComfyFlux/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+That said probbaly i will forget about this app and never spend any time on it.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)